 - Primary care physicians.
 Pain is one of the main reasons people see their primary care physicians.
-They treat all conditions and should view your condition holistically. - Pain management specialists.
+They treat all conditions and should view your condition holistically.
+You may also want to explore a primary care physician or nurse practitioner trained in functional medicine.
+Visit www.ifm.org to find a functional medicine specialist. - Pain management specialists.
 These physicians often are trained in anesthesia with additional training in pain management.
 They include interventional anesthesiologists, who can implant pumps and other devices to help relieve your pain. - Neurologists.
 These physicians focus on the central nervous system.
 They are most likely to treat neuropathic pain (pain related to the nerves). - Orthopedists and sports medicine doctors.
 These physicians address the skeletal system, including bones, joints, and tendons. - Rheumatologists.
 These physicians address the immune system.
 They are likely to treat people with painful autoimmune diseases such as lupus, scleroderma, and fibromyalgia.